delta663/PlayerServices/README.md

 - **Player Profiles**
   - Tracks player SteamID, current in-game name, Known As, level data, clan data, castle data, aura ownership, kit claim status, and last online time.
   - Supports admin lookup by player name, SteamID, or Known As.
-  - Supports blacklist and whitelist management.
+  - Supports banlist and whitelist management.

 - **Player Information**
   - `.pis` command is an upgraded version of the popular `.pi` command that many PvP players are already familiar with.
   - Admins can configure whether clan castle information and offline clan member last online times are shown to players.
   - Admins can always see full `.pis` information, including clan data, current level, highest level reached, castle ownership, online clan members, and the last online time of offline members.

-- **Blacklist Players**
+- **Banlist**
   - Designed for public servers.
-  - Add players to the blacklist to prevent them from connecting to the server.
+  - Ban players to prevent them from connecting to the server.
-  - All other players can connect normally.
+  - Banned players are kicked immediately if they are online.

 - **Whitelist System**
   - Designed for private servers only.
   - When whitelist-only mode is enabled, only players marked as whitelisted are allowed to connect to the server.
   - You can pre-register players using the command: `.pls addwhitelist <SteamID> <KnownAs>`.
-  - Blacklisted players are always blocked, even if they match the whitelist requirement.
+  - Banned players are always blocked, even if they match the whitelist requirement.

 - **Teleport Points**
   - Admins can create teleport slots.